Leonardo Sbaraglia: Biography

-Sbaraglia was born in Buenos Aires where his mother, Roxana Randon, is a local actress and theater coach.
+Sbaraglia was born and raised in Buenos Aires where his mother, Roxana Randon, is a local actress and theater coach.
 He started his acting career at the age of 16 in La noche de los lápices, a political documentary drama directed by Héctor Olivera.

 In 1987, he gained popularity among Argentine youth for his role in the TV series Clave de sol.
 In the following years, he starred in TV and film productions as well as in theatre (such as La Soledad de los Campos de Algodon, Closer).
 In 1993, he worked for the first time together with Argentine director Marcelo Piñeyro in Tango feroz: la leyenda de Tanguito.
 They came together again for Caballos salvajes (1995), for which Leonardo Sbaraglia earned the Jury Prize for Best Acting at the Huelva International Film Festival, and later for Cenizas del paraíso (1997) and an acclaimed performance in Plata quemada (2000).

 Sbaraglia emigrated to Spain in 1998.
 He starred with Eusebio Poncela in Intacto, a 2001 thriller directed by Juan Carlos Fresnadillo, and received a Goya Award for Best New Actor.
 His other starring roles include Deseo (2002), a Gerardo Vera film in which he plays alongside Leonor Watling and Cecilia Roth, and Carmen (2003), an adaptation of Prosper Mérimée's classic by director Vicente Aranda.

 Sbaraglia worked again in 2005 with director Antonio Hernández, with whom he had already shot En la ciudad sin límites in 2002.
 This and his contribution to Sebastián Borensztein's mini TV series Tiempo final (2000) after their production of El garante, for which he earned the Martín Fierro Award for best performance by an actor; Hernández and Piñeyro are the only directors with whom Sbaraglia has worked with more than once.

 He was nominated for the Goya Award for Best Supporting Actor in 2007 for his role of Jesús Irurre in the film Salvador (Puig Antich) in which he starred with German actor Daniel Brühl.
 The city of Huelva awarded Sbaraglia an honorary award in 2005.

 Sbaraglia returned to Argentina in 2008, and starred in Marcelo Piñeyro's Las viudas de los jueves in a role nominated for an Argentine Film Critics Association Silver Condor Award.
 Among his notable later roles are alongside Robert De Niro and Sigourney Weaver in Rodrigo Cortés' Red Lights (2012); and as one of two men in a caught in a road duel in Damián Szifrón's acclaimed Wild Tales (2014).

+Beginning in 2024, Sbaraglia has starred as Alejandro de la Torre in Women in Blue (Las Azules), a Spanish-language crime drama set in 1970s Mexico City and produced by Lemon Studios for Apple TV+, appearing opposite Bárbara Mori as the husband of her character.
+He returned for the show's second season, which premiered on 12 August 2026.
+In 2025 he starred as former Argentine president Carlos Menem in the Prime Video biographical miniseries Menem, for which he received a Platino Award nomination.